XieLipeng0830/OpenJudge/docs/get_started/quickstart.md

 ## Configure Environment

-For LLM-based graders, you need to configure API credentials.
+For LLM-Based graders, you need to configure API credentials.
 RM-Gallery uses the OpenAI-compatible API format.

 === "Environment Variables (Recommended)"